-- Most people with chlamydia don't have any symptoms (signs of infection).
-You can be infected and not know it. - Or, you may have discharge (drip) from the penis, vagina and/or anus, pain, or a burning feeling when you urinate (pee). - If you don't get treated, you may develop serious, even life-long health problems. - If you don't get treated and you are female, you may not be able to get pregnant. - Pregnant women with chlamydia can pass the infection to their babies during pregnancy causing very serious health problems.
+- Most people with chlamydia don't have any Symptoms (signs of infection).
+You can be Infected and not know it. - Or, you may have discharge (drip) from the penis, vagina and/or anus, pain, or a burning feeling when you urinate (pee). - If you don't get treated, you may develop serious, even life-long health problems. - If you don't get treated and you are female, you may not be able to get pregnant. - Pregnant women with chlamydia can pass the infection to their babies during pregnancy.